 - Veterans 18 slots will be allocated to this lottery, which is for anyone who has three or more HURT 100 finishes.
 Applicants will receive one kukui nut for each HURT 100-mile finish for the five previous years.
-If 18 veteran slots are not taken, remaining slots will be rolled into "Everyone Else". - 2.
+If 18 veteran slots are not taken, remaining slots will be rolled into "Everyone Else".
+Veteran kukui nuts for HURT 2022 will be awarded for HURT events in 2017 through 2020 only, since HURT 2021 was not held. - 2.
 Wait Listed/Never Selected; Never HURTers up to 50 slots will be allocated to this lottery, which is for those who have been wait listed from one to three previous years and not finished HURT 100.
-Each applicate will be given two kuku nuts for trail work performed for HURT 2020 and two kuku nuts for each wait listed year in a 3-year rolling window. - 3.
-Everyone Else 50 slots will be allocated to this lottery, which is for anyone not in any of the previous two lotteries.
+Each applicate will be given two kukui nuts for each wait listed year in a 3-year rolling window.
+Wait Listed / Never Selected kukui nuts for HURT 2022 will be awarded for HURT events in 2019 and 2020 only, since HURT 2021 was not held. - Everyone Else 50 slots will be allocated to this lottery, which is for anyone not in any of the previous two lotteries.